Jump to content Page index

 The fishermen of Izola have always had a soft spot for one particular dish – brodet and polenta.
 This delicacy tastes amazing, regardless of the fish that goes in there.
 The main flavours come from the Istrian herbs, wine and seafood.
 Today, brodet is the star, the diva of the local cuisine, particularly when paired with polenta and baccala, and finished off with a topping of truffles.
 Try the recipe of Izola-based chef Ivica Evačić–Ivek.

-Try our recipe
+Try the recipe

 Register of Tourist Guides